St Edward's School, Oxford: Henry Ewing Kendall

+The school has had a formidable sporting reputation in rugby, cricket, and rowing, since the 19th century.
+During the 20th century, and especially during the Second World War, the school became nationally famous for its Royal Air Force officers.
+At the end of the Second World War, the RAF donated a stained-glass window to the school to commemorate 'the superb contribution to the war effort made by former pupils of the School'.

+The Rev. Henry Ewing Kendall (1888–1963) was the school's Warden from 1925 to 1954: he was "human, friendly, humorous, convivial" and gave it 29 years of "incessant activity and unswerving devotion".
+Kendall opined that "if the right standards were established and the right facilities offered, more boys could certainly be attracted from professional families".
+St Michael's College, Tenbury, and the choir school at All Saints, Margaret Street, were prep schools for St. Edward's.

-The Rev. Henry Ewing Kendall (1888–1963) was Warden from 1925 to 1954.
-George Mallaby taught at the school in the period 1924 to 1935, and gave his views of Kendall in Each In His Office (1972).
-At the beginning of the book he listed Kendall with Norman Brook, H. W. Garrod and Jack Adams as "four remarkable men".
+George Mallaby, who taught at the school from 1924 to 1935, gave his views of Kendall in Each In His Office (1972): at the beginning which he lists Kendall with Norman Brook, H. W. Garrod and Jack Adams, as "four remarkable men".

-Kendall succeeded the Rev. William Harold Ferguson, who had moved to Radley College to take over as Warden there from Adam Fox.
-St Michael's College, Tenbury and the choir school at All Saints, Margaret Street were feeder prep schools, which had kept up musical standards; and there was an Anglo-Catholic tradition.
-The fees were low.
-Yet the retention of staff and the teaching were not good.
-Kendall's attitude was that "if the right standards were established and the right facilities offered, more boys could certainly be attracted from professional families."
+Kendall succeeded the Rev. William Harold Ferguson, who had moved to Radley College to take over as its Warden from Adam Fox.

-As Warden, Kendall concentrated entirely on the school, was "human, friendly, humorous, convivial"; on the other hand he retained complete control of its running.
-He gave it 29 years of "incessant activity and unswerving devotion".

 Later history

-The whole school became fully co-educational in 1997.
+The school first accepted girl students in 1982 and became fully co-educational in 1995.

 In 2016, the school announced a new building project to complete the school's main Quad.
 The new development, designed by architect Nick Hardy (TSH Architects) and completed in 2020, includes a purpose-built Library, a university-style academic centre, and a new hall, with a capacity for 1,000 people.

 July 2007 marked the official opening of The North Wall Arts Centre.
 The centre was built on the site of the old school swimming pool, which was the oldest swimming pool in the country.
 The North Wall Arts Centre is run by Ria Parry and is a producing theatre.

 The North Wall Arts Centre won several major architectural awards for its design, including a RIBA award.

 The Martyrs Pavilion, designed by architect John Pawson, was opened in 2009 and won the 2010 Oxford Preservation Trust award in the New Buildings category.

-In May 2025, St Edward’s School faced public backlash after a teacher was suspended for allegedly sharing a racist image in a WhatsApp group.
-The image depicted Adolf Hitler as a Black man, alongside text resembling a racial slur.
-The incident, reported by the BBC, caused outrage within the school community.
-The school stated it had launched a full investigation and claimed it does not tolerate racist or discriminatory behaviour.